Skip to main content

 • Sign up for your community’s emergency alert warning system.
 Listen for emergency information and alerts.

-• If you are located where hurricanes are common, become familiar with your hurricane evacuation zone, the evacuation route, and shelter locations.
+• If you live in a place where hurricanes are common, become familiar with your hurricane evacuation zone, the evacuation route, and shelter locations.

 • Rivers in parts of New Hampshire and Vermont can rise quickly and sometimes with devastating results.
 Be aware of rising water levels, and evacuate if necessary.

 • Stay in touch with community organizations and emergency services if you need to leave your home.
-Often temporary shelters are established when flooding occurs.
+When flooding occurs, temporary shelters are often established.

 • Know alternate routes if roads are flooded.
 Never try to cross severely flooded roads in your car.
 Keep map(s) of the area available.